seontechnologies/seon-ios-sdk-public/README.md

 ## Installation

-The recommended approach for installing SeonSDK is via the [CocoaPods](http://cocoapods.org/)  package manager, as it provides flexible dependency management and dead simple installation.
+The recommended approach for installing SeonSDK is via the [CocoaPods](http://cocoapods.org/)  package manager, as it provides flexible dependency management and simple installation.

 #### Using CocoaPods